bcgov/gdx-agreements-tracker/backend/src/plugins/fastify-roles/README.md

 The role of this plugin, might change in the future, but it does the following.
 * gets the user from the request token
 * adds the user to the request object so that the controllers have a user object with capabilities.
-* the payload now becomes an object with attributes of
+* the reply payload now becomes an object with attributes of
 ```
 {
     data: payload,